Tests to measure your breathing during sleep

 - assess sleep and wakefulness – it measures your brain waves, eye movements and muscle movements

-- assess your heart and breathing – it measures your air flow, chest wall motion, oxygen levels and heart activity
+- assess your heart and breathing – it measures your breathing, chest wall motion, oxygen levels and heart activity

 - record video and audio footage